The National Assessment Program – Literacy and Numeracy (NAPLAN) is an annual assessment for students in Years 3, 5, 7 and 9.

 The assessments are undertaken nationwide, every year, in the second full week in May.

 NAPLAN is moving online.
 The tests are shifting from paper-based to online assessments.
-This year, around 280 Western Australian schools, including 230 public schools, will participate in NAPLAN Online assessments.
-In 2019, all schools will complete NAPLAN online in 2019.
+This year, most public schools will participate in NAPLAN Online assessments.

 Watch the following video to find out about the benefits of incorporating ICT into the curriculum.

 NAPLAN Online provides the opportunity to tailor testing to each student’s ability.
 Students complete tailored tests which have diverse assessment tasks.
 This enables them to be assessed on a broader range of skills and content, providing teachers with more detailed information about what each student can do.

 Students are presented with sets of questions based on their performance during the test.
 Many of these questions are of mid-range complexity for each year level, but some are of higher or lower complexity.
 For example, students who find early test questions difficult will be directed to questions that are less complex.
 Students performing to a higher level in the test will have the opportunity to answer questions that are more complex.
 This model provides all students with the opportunity to better demonstrate the range of their literacy and numeracy skills.
 It is also more engaging for students.